spacetelescope/slitlessutils/docs/simulation.rst

 .. rubric:: Footnotes
-.. [#f1] Currently the sky background is assumed as a single constant
-	 value, and adding in the `master-sky backgrounds
-	 <background.rst>`_ are not yet implemented.
+.. [#f1] Currently the sky background is assumed as a single constant value, and adding in the :doc:`master-sky backgrounds <background>` are not yet implemented.